jmcnamara/XlsxWriter/dev/docs/source/excel_writer_xlsx.rst

 module with more Pythonic interfaces.

 XlsxWriter supports almost all of Excel::Writer::XLSX's features apart from those noted in the tables below.
-Remaining features such as sparklines and charts are in progress.

 Workbook
 --------

-Status: ongoing.

 +--------------------------+------------+---------------------+
 | Workbook Methods         | XlsxWriter | Excel::Writer::XLSX |